adamsalter/sitemap_generator/README.md

 * `filename` - Symbol.
 The **base name for the files** that will be generated.
 The default value is `:sitemap`.
 This yields sitemaps with names like `sitemap1.xml.gz`, `sitemap2.xml.gz`, `sitemap3.xml.gz` etc, and a sitemap index named `sitemap_index.xml.gz`.
 If we now set the value to `:geo` the sitemaps would be named `geo1.xml.gz`, `geo2.xml.gz`, `geo3.xml.gz` etc, and the sitemap index would be named `geo_index.xml.gz`.

 * `include_index` - Boolean.
 Whether to **add a link to the sitemap index** to the current sitemap.
 This points search engines to your Sitemap Index to include it in the indexing of your site.
 Default is `true`.
+Turned off when `sitemaps_host` is set or within a `group()` block.

 * `include_root` - Boolean.
 Whether to **add the root** url i.e. '/' to the current sitemap.
 Default is `true`.
+Turned off within a `group()` block.

 * `public_path` - String.
 A **full or relative path** to the `public` directory or the directory you want to write sitemaps into.
 Defaults to `public/` under your application root or relative to the current working directory.

 * `sitemaps_host` - String.  **Host including protocol** to use when generating a link to a sitemap file i.e. the hostname of the server where the sitemaps are hosted.
 The value will differ from the hostname in your sitemap links.
-For example: `'http://amazon.aws.com/'`
+For example: `'http://amazon.aws.com/'`.
+Note that `include_index` is automatically turned off when the `sitemaps_host` does not match `default_host`.
+Because the link to the sitemap index file that would otherwise be added would point to a different host than the rest of the links in the sitemap.
+Something that the sitemap rules forbid.

 * `sitemaps_namer` - A `SitemapGenerator::SitemapNamer` instance **for generating sitemap names**.
 You can read about Sitemap Namers by reading the API docs.
 Sitemap Namers don't apply to the sitemap index.
 You can only modify the name of the index file using the `filename` option.
 Sitemap Namers allow you to set the name, extension and number sequence for sitemap files.

 * `sitemaps_path` - String.
 A **relative path** giving a directory under your `public_path` at which to write sitemaps.
 The difference between the two options is that the `sitemaps_path` is used when generating a link to a sitemap file.
 For example, if we set `SitemapGenerator::Sitemap.sitemaps_path = 'en/'` and use the default `public_path` sitemaps will be written to `public/en/`.
 And when the sitemap index is added to our sitemap it would have a URL like `http://example.com/en/sitemap_index.xml.gz`.

 * `verbose` - Boolean.
 Whether to **output a sitemap summary** describing the sitemap files and giving statistics about your sitemap.
 Default is `false`.
 When using the Rake tasks `verbose` will be `true` unless you pass the `-s` option.

+* `adapter` - Instance.
+The default adapter is a `SitemapGenerator::FileAdapter` which simply writes files to the filesystem.
+You can use a `SitemapGenerator::WaveAdapter` for uploading sitemaps to remote servers - useful for read-only hosts such as Heroku.
+Or you can provide an instance of your own class to provide custom behavior.
+Your class must define a write method which takes a `SitemapGenerator::Location` and raw XML data.

 Sitemap Groups
 =======